awesome-workshop/gitlab-cms/_episodes/04-catservices.md

 {: .challenge}

 > ## Solution
-> A possible solution to the challenge above is the following:
+> A possible solution to the exercise above is the following:
 > ~~~
 test_eos_service:
   image: